-Ricky Rahne has led Old Dominion to two bowl games in the last three years as the Monarchs’ head coach.
+Ricky Rahne has led Old Dominion to three bowl games in the last five years as the Monarchs’ head coach.

-Here’s more info about Rahne as he goes into his fifth season as ODU’s head coach.
+Here’s more info about Rahne as he goes into his seventh season as ODU’s head coach:

 New Customer Offers at BetMGM